What is root canal treatment?

 Oral pain can often be difficult to pinpoint due of the vast network of nerves in the mouth and the pain of a damaged or diseased tooth often is felt in another tooth and/or in the head, neck, or ear.
 An endodontist is a specialist in diagnosing and treating this type of pain.

-Find out whether Complex Endodontics and Root Canal Treatment is a good solution for you.
+Find out whether Endodontics & Root Canal Treatment is a good solution for you.